 B. Sales Tax

-Sales tax is a state and (sometimes) local tax levied on the retail sale of certain goods.
-Whether you’re responsible for collecting sales tax depends on several factors, including:
+Sales tax is a state and local tax levied on retail sales.
+Your responsibility for collecting sales tax depends on several factors:

-• The type of product you sell: Certain items like groceries may be exempt from sales tax.
+• The type of product you sell: Some items (e.g., groceries, prescription medications) are exempt from sales tax in certain states.

 C. International Taxes (if applicable)